 The School Auction: How to Maximize Donations and Success

-Auctions are one of the highlights of the school year, not only are they fun and exciting, but they also can really boost your school, PTA or PTO fundraising.
-On a recent episode of The Multipurpose Room podcast, we at K-12 Clothing talked to Dabney Lawless, a PR firm owner and master at getting auction donations.
-We’re going to sum our conversation up for you in this blog as we guide you on how to maximize donations and success for your school auction.
+Auctions are one of the school year's highlights; they are fun and exciting and can also boost your school, PTA, or PTO fundraising.
+On a recent episode of The Multipurpose Room podcast, we at K-12 Clothing talked to Dabney Lawless, a PR firm owner and master, about getting auction donations.
+In this blog, we will summarize our conversation for you as we guide you on maximizing donations and success for your school auction.

-There’s no avoiding the fact that there’s a lot that goes into pulling off the perfect school auction.
-After all, it is no small event, and there’s some serious work to be done.
+There’s no avoiding that a lot goes into pulling off the perfect school auction.
+After all, it is no small event, and some serious work must be done.
 Luckily for you, we’ve got all the tips and tricks!

 Source (School Auction)

 Auctions run on donations; there’s no other way around it.
 And the earlier you start collecting donations, the less competition you’ll face.
 Typically, starting 6-8 months before your auction is a good idea.
 For a spring auction, start in the fall.
 Businesses don’t have as many people coming to them in the fall, so you’ll face less competition.

 At the end of the day, the success of your school auction all comes down to one thing: the items themselves.
 No matter how smooth the arrangements may be or how fun a party is, you are unlikely to fetch top dollar if your items aren't interesting.

 The first step in the item-collecting process is listing the things you want to bid on.
 It’s a good idea to dig into your own interests as you’re a good representative of your school community and their interests.

 Second, go for large corporations.
 It would surprise you how many established companies are actually willing to donate to school auctions.
 Some of them, like OtterBox and Kendra Scott Jewelry, even have school programs set aside for donations.
 Targeting the bigger corporate companies is more about research and connections, as they tend to work through a more formalized process.